 • Promises to pay later but never follows through

-Script: “Hey, I’ve noticed I’ve been covering the bills lately.
-Can we make sure we’re splitting things more evenly going forward?”
+Script: “Hey, I’ve noticed I’ve been covering more often lately.
+Can we make sure we split things evenly going forward?”

 ⚠️ Red Flags That Require Boundaries: